xtatsux/sfguide-mcp-cortex-agents/README.md

 We’ll build a server that exposes one tool:

-- `cortex_agent`: submit a query to Cortex Agents and get its output
+- `cortex_agent_run`: submit a query to Cortex Agents and get its output

 Then we’ll connect the server to an MCP host (Claude for Desktop):